btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ## ⚡ Lightning Network Updates

-BTCPay Server 2.4.0 also updates the Lightning Network implementations used by supported deployments:
+BTCPay Server 2.4.0 also updates supported Lightning Network implementations:

 - **LND** is updated from `v0.19.3-beta` to `v0.21.0-beta`
 - **Core Lightning** is updated from `v25.05` to `v26.06.1`
 - **phoenixd** is updated from `0.6.3` to `0.8.0`

-These updates bring BTCPay Server in line with newer Lightning releases, but there is one important compatibility note: the newer CLN and LND versions do not work properly on BTCPay Server 2.3.9 because of deprecated routes that were still being used there.
+These updates bring BTCPay Server in line with newer releases, but there is one important compatibility note: the newer CLN and LND versions do not work properly on BTCPay Server 2.3.9 because of deprecated routes that were still being used there.
+We recommend users using Lightning to update to BTCPay 2.4 to resolve any of these issues.

-If you run LND or CLN through BTCPay Server, update BTCPay Server to 2.4.0 before or together with these Lightning updates.
+## 🛒 E-commerce and Point of Sale Integrations

+BTCPay Server's reach continues to grow with two new integrations that bring Bitcoin payments to more merchants where they already sell.

+### Shopify Plugin Update

+If you are using [Shopify with BTCPay Server](https://docs.btcpayserver.org/ShopifyV2/), this release includes a breaking change for the Shopify integration.
+To continue operation after upgrading to BTCPay Server 2.4.0, you will need to update the Shopify plugin to the latest version.

+### Lightspeed

+The new Lightspeed integration lets merchants accept Bitcoin and Lightning payments directly at the Lightspeed Retail Point of Sale.
+For physical shops already running one of the most widely used retail POS systems, this means adding Bitcoin at the counter without changing how they operate, with funds settling straight to their own wallet.

+### Jumpseller

+The new Jumpseller integration brings the same to online stores.
+Merchants running a Jumpseller storefront can now accept Bitcoin through BTCPay Server.
+This extends BTCPay's e-commerce coverage to another established storefront platform and the merchants who rely on it.

 ## 🛠️ Other Improvements